Lab Members

 MDaher@mdanderson.org

-I am a physician scientist at the rank of Assistant Professor and the associate director of translational research in the Department of Stem Cell Transplant and Cellular Therapy at MD Anderson Cancer Center.
+I am a physician scientist at the rank of Assistant Professor and the associate director of translational research in Stem Cell Transplant and Cellular Therapy at MD Anderson Cancer Center.
 My laboratory research focuses on developing novel cellular engineering strategies to enhance potency of cellular therapy products (especially NK cells), decrease toxicity, surmount the immunosuppressive tumor microenvironment and circumvent immune evasion mechanisms developed by tumors.
 My goal is to develop novel off-the-shelf cellular therapy products for patients with cancer in general and hematologic malignancies in particular.
 I have developed multiple cellular therapy products that are being translated to the clinic through our GMP facility.
 I have extensive laboratory experience in flow cytometry, mass cytometry, molecular biology, immunometabolism, NK cell engineering and gene editing and xenogenic mouse models of human cancers.
 My clinical expertise is in stem cell transplant and cellular therapy for the treatment of patients with hematologic malignancies with a special focus on MDS and AML.
 I am passionate about my research and fully committed to develop novel cellular therapy products that we can scale up in our GMP facility and translate from the bench to the bedside to treat patients with cancer.

 Hind Rafei, M.D., M.S.